nlepage/go-wasm-http-talk/slides.md

 # Deploy a Go HTTP server in your browser

 Notes:
-- Hi everybody, my name is Nicolas Lepage, I am a developer at Zenika IT in France.
-I work mostly with Javascript, and I also like experimenting with Go.
+- Hi everybody, my name is Nicolas Lepage from Zenika Nantes.
+- I'm a developer, I work mostly with Javascript, and I also like experimenting with Go.
-- This is my first talk in english, so dont be surprised, I am a little out of practice.
+- I'm really happy to take part in this first technozaure world, and I hope you're having a good time.
 - Today I am going to talk about, deploying a Go HTTP server in your browser.

 ---